Home>Handling and Storing>Cranes and hoists>Sarens marks major decommissioning milestone

 Although equipped with the right technical tools, Sarens faced numerous challenges: the footings, floating in the sea, had to be rigged amid record rainfall, which tested the team's determination.
 Despite these obstacles, the experienced Sarens team, led by project manager Willem Ditmer and project engineer Wim de Keersmaecker, completed the operation on time, on budget and in compliance with all safety requirements.

 At the same time, the Wergeland base project highlights Sarens' commitment to sustainability as a decommissioning initiative.
-Following their removal, the footings were scrapped and subsequently recycled, supporting greener practices while contributing to the local economy of this area.
+Following their removal, the footings were scrapped and subsequently recycled, supporting greener practices while contributing to the local economy.

 With this project, Sarens consolidates its presence in Norway, a country where it has already participated in major projects in the energy sector.
 Among others, it collaborated with Allseas and Aker BP in the loading out process of a 5205-ton topside from this field at Aker Solutions' decommissioning yard in Stord.
 It also participated directly in the transport of decommissioned platform topsides from Valhall's Quarters Platform (QP) on behalf of Allseas, providing its barge Louis, capable of supporting topsides of more than 3,850 tons.